Teaching

 Enroll in Teaching Units!

-BIO 296: In order to support students in their teaching, students must complete BIO 296, TA Training in Biology, concurrently with their first teaching assignment.
+BIO 296: In order to support students in their teaching, students must complete BIO 296, TA Training in Biology, concurrently with their first mentored teaching experience.
 This required course covers practical topics like setting expectations, student engagement techniques, assessments, student feedback, and continual reflection on the teaching experience throughout the quarter.

 Additional Information